teixeluis/escooter-lcd-esc-decode/README.md

 Some scooter parameters are configurable via the LCD display through what is commonly refered as P-settings.
 These can be accessed by pressing both buttons (power and mode) on the LCD unit for a few seconds.
-The using can then navigate up and down on the settings by pressing on power or mode respectively.
+The user can then navigate up and down on the settings by pressing on power or mode respectively.

 In order to change a setting, the power button needs to be pressed for a few seconds, and